renovatebot/renovate/docs/usage/faq.md

 }
 ```

-Say you want to manually approve all major Jest updates:
+Or say you want to manually approve all major Jest updates:

 ```json
 {